Linear Regression

 - Independence – we assume all errors are independent

-If assumptions 1-3 are violated, then we can may be able to use some sort of transformation on our response variable to deal with the problem.
+If assumptions 1-3 are violated, then we may be able to use some sort of transformation on our response variable to deal with the problem.

 Let’s now get our hands dirty with a bit of an example, a very small one, that we’ll go all the way through and then delve into some details in the next example.
 Very generally, we can think of the process of doing regression as falling into a few steps: